arsuk/ip-mdb-client-demo/readme.txt

 And to see the stats:
 http://localhost:8080/ip-mdb-demo-1.0/stats

 The demo can be configured to run with a database for tracking transactions.
 It also has log file options.
+These are configured using system variables and resource definitions in the standalone.xml.